 Employers who run returner programmes spoke about the benefits at this year’s Women Returners conference.

-Employers want to attract people who can bring a fresh perspective and ideas, a returner conference heard this week.
+Employers want to attract people who can bring a fresh perspective and ideas when returning to work, a returner conference heard this week.

 Women Returners annual conference heard from a range of employers who run returner programmes.
 The programme included two employer panels with employers such as Bloomberg, Amazon Web Services and JP Morgan.

 Employers spoke about how they saw returner programmes as a key part of their diversity strategy backed by senior leaders and supported by an inclusive culture.
 Brian Stanislas from the Civil Service said returner programmes helped employers address the gender pay gap and hire a more diverse range of talent.

 Tace Heuston, Head of Asset & Wealth Management Talent Institute EMEA at JP Morgan, encouraged returners to think of their transferable skills and what makes them unique.
 She advised returners to acknowledge their career break, show employers what they bring to the table and avoid underselling themselves.
 Paula Leach Chief People Officer, FDM, which retrains people, said returners shouldn’t be worried about lacking technical skills.
 Skills can be taught, she said.
 What matters more is a positive, proactive attitude.